rbisewski/trackpadctl/README.md

 This is a rather plain golang-based method of using xinput to control certain trackpads settings on Linux.

-Part of my reason for writting this was a need for a more minimalist way of painlessly stopping laptop trackpads on bootup.
+Part of my reason for writing this was a need for a more minimalist way of painlessly stopping laptop trackpads on bootup.

 When it comes to trackpads on Linux, I expect there is a great deal of